sfu-ireceptor/turnkey-service-php/README.md

 These components are packaged as Docker images.
 The installation script will:
 - install Docker
-- download and run the Docker images
+- download and run these Docker images

 [Read more about the iReceptor Turnkey](http://www.ireceptor.org/repositories#turnkey) on the iReceptor website.
 The remainder of this document only provides installation instructions.